logo

 All told, organizers estimate that more than half a million dollars in taxpayer funds have been spent on severance packages, legal fees, and staffing changes under Mijares’ tenure.

-The recall campaign will need to gather signatures from 25% of registered voters in the county to trigger a recall election.
+The recall campaign will need to gather signatures from 25% of voters in the last election to trigger a recall election.
 The process officially begins July 15 and will be monitored by the Montrose County Clerk and Recorder’s Office.

 Mijares has not publicly responded to the recall announcement.
 He previously defended his actions regarding the county manager’s departure and public health leadership, saying in an April interview that he believed the public deserved greater transparency in county hiring practices.